 In Utah divorce cases, assets must be divided equitably.
 Equitable means fair.
 In some cases, it is fair to divide property equally.
 For example, in a long-term marriage in which both spouses have similar incomes, property may be divided 50-50.
 In other cases, however, it may actually be fair for one spouse to get a larger portion of the property.

 At Greenwood & Black in Provo, our attorneys are committed to getting you a fair outcome.
-With more than 20 years of divorce and family law experience on our side, we know the nuances of asset division and can help you get your fair share no matter how large or small the marital estate may be.
+With 30 years of divorce and family law experience on our side, we know the nuances of asset division and can help you get your fair share no matter how large or small the marital estate may be.

 Contact our firm today and schedule a consultation to discuss your property division matters.